 🍴 Recipe Tips

-You can make giant cookies by simply dividing the dough into 8 cookie dough balls.
-The bake time will need to be extended by 1-3 minutes or until the cookie looks lightly golden brown around the edges.
+- Giant Cookies: For oversized cookies, divide the dough into 8 balls.
+Extend bake time by 1-3 minutes until lightly golden brown around the edges.

-If you want to chill your dough for any reason at all, you can cover the bowl of cookie dough and place it into the fridge for up to two days.
+If you want to chill your dough for any reason at all, you can cover the bowl of cookie dough and place it in the fridge for up to two days.

 You can use salted or unsalted butter and these cookies will still taste great.
 I use salted butter when I make this lucky charm cookies recipe and I think it helps to cut down just a bit on the sweetness.